Fixed-point statistics from spectral measures on tensor envelope categories: Introduction

 \subsection{Acknowledgements.}

-We would like to thank Jordan Ellenberg and Johannes Flake for fruitful discussions on spectral measures.
+We would like to thank Jordan Ellenberg and Johannes Flake for fruitful discussions on spectral measures, as well as the anonymous referee for his or her interest in this notion and the many kind and generous suggestions to develop it further.
 During the preparation of this project, A.\,F. was partially supported by the SNF Ambizione grant PZ00P2\_193354 and J.\,F. was partially supported by the grant ANR-18-CE40-0017 of the Agence Nationale de la Recherche.